BUEC500C1/news-analyzer-wq-yang/apis/news_digester/README.md

 # News Feed Ingester
+use NYT news API

 ## 1. User Stories

-- API user should be able to subscribe to specific topics, e.g. technology, politics, etc.
-- API users should be able to subscribe to specific news providers, e.g. npr, Boston Globe, etc.
-- API users should be able to get stream of news that they subscribe to, so that they can get inspiration for their investigation/report.
 - API users should be able to search keyword to enhance story.
+- API users should be able to analyze entites of the news.

 ## 2. Procedure-based or Entity-based